TestFlowKit/testflowkit/readme.md

 Given the user is on the homepage
 When the user goes to the "login" page

+# Note: Browser auto-initialization
+# TestFlowKit automatically opens a browser if you forget to initialize it
+# before navigating to a page.
+This makes your tests more robust and
+# reduces the need for explicit browser setup steps.

 # Form Interactions
 And the user enters "test@example.com" into the "email" field And the user selects "Option 1" from the "dropdown" dropdown